Skip navigation (Press enter)

 Unrated, Swift Play, Spike Rush, and Escalation map pool

-All maps are available when queueing up for the previously mentioned game modes, including the most recent addition, Abyss.
+All maps are available when queueing up for the casual game modes.
 This change was implemented after the arrival of patch 8.11, switching things up and allowing players to enjoy every map the game has to offer.

 Competitive, Deathmatch, and Premier map pool